Omaha City Hall: Omaha/Douglas Civic Center

 When it was opened in 1966, the current Omaha city hall is officially part of the "Omaha/Douglas Civic Center."
 Housing both city and county functions, the specific City Offices Building is where the Mayor and offices as well as the chamber for the Omaha City Council are located.

 Located at 1819 Farnam Street, the current building was actually built around 1917.
-It is important to note this is significantly older than the 1966 demolition date of the old City Hall.
+This is significantly older than the 1966 demolition date of the old City Hall.
 The city government moved into this building after deciding to sell and demolish the older Red Castle."
 Rebuilt as a modern office building in 1966, the current building is a functional municipal structure.
 With spaces for the mayor's offices (aka the "Mayor's Floor"), the building also houses the Omaha City Council Chambers and various administrative offices for departments including the Omaha City Clerk, Finance, Human Resources, Human Rights and Relations, Law, and others.

 The Civic Center is located directly across the street from the Douglas County Courthouse, creating a concentrated center for local government and administration in downtown Omaha.
 The current facility is designed for the modern needs of a large city government, emphasizing space and efficiency over the historic design of the "Red Castle" it replaced as the seat of power.

 Co-housed with the City offices, the Omaha Children's Museum opened in the civic center in 1979 and only later moved to its own facility.